KevGildea/KevGildea.github.io/_pages/KinePose.md

 </p>

 ## Introduction
-KinePose is an innovative approach for 6DOF human pose estimation, incorporating inverse kinematics and biomechanical constraints.
+KinePose is an innovative approach for 6 Degrees of Freedom (DOF) human pose estimation, incorporating Inverse Kinematics (IK) with biomechanical constraints.
 Developed for diverse applications ranging from sports to impact analysis, KinePose offers enhanced biomechanical relevance in monocular human pose estimation.

 ## Tools